Call for Proposals for Enhanced Collaboration Research (open to current grantees only)

 Applications should include an abstract (up to 200 words), proposal (up to 1000 words), short budget, CV, and the names of three recommenders.
 Grants can range in size between $1000-10,000, with the average grant being $5000.
 Successful projects can reapply for support in the future.

 Application submission periods will open at select times during the year.
-Our first application period for the 2025-2026 academic year opens on November 5, 2025 and closes on December 5, 2025.
+Our first application period for the 2025-2026 academic year is now closed.
+Our second application period will be announced soon.

 Applications should be submitted HERE.